-In a time of global pandemic, where all church buildings in the UK have been closed, we’ve had to find a new way to do church.
+In a time of global pandemic, where all church buildings in the UK have been closed during lockdown, we’ve all had to find a new way to do church.
 Whether via Zoom, through Facebook or YouTube, live streamed, pre-recorded or podcast, we’ve been piecing it and sometimes cobbling it together to do things …digitally.

 Over recent months at DM Music, you won’t be surprised to hear, we’ve seen a big increase in churches asking ‘How do we live stream our services?’.
 In fact we produced a DM Quick Expert Guide to answer this question back in April.

 Asking ‘how?’, as it turns out, is not the only question you’ll need to consider, and it may not be the best place to start…

 A Digital Church?

 As we look ahead to returning to our church buildings many of us are realising it’s not going to look the same as it did before, certainly not in the short term.
 Social distancing measures and guidelines that prevent singing, sharing bread & wine, passing around hymn-books, Bibles, refreshments and more, mean our shared experience of church could look rather different, possibly for quite some time to come.

 Most churches will find their seating capacities will initially be reduced to 25% at best.
 And even with some of these measures relaxed it will take time for everyone to feel like it’s okay to return to the church building, particularly for those more vulnerable in our congregations.